-Pre-Money and Post-Money Valuation Calculator
+Pre and Post Money Valuation Calculator

 Created by Mateusz Mucha and Tibor Pál, PhD candidate